GoogleCloudPlatform/terraform-google-cloud-run/modules/secure-cloud-run/README.md

 # Secure Cloud Run

 This module handles the deployment required for Cloud Run usage.
-Secure-cloud-run module will call the secure-cloud-run-core, secure-cloud-run-net and secure-cloud-run-net modules.
+Secure-cloud-run module will call the secure-cloud-run-core, secure-serverless-net and secure-cloud-run-security modules.

 When using a Shared VPC, you can chose where to create the VPC Connector.